 There’s no doubt Detroit has a rich Black history and culture.
 With so many virtual events and special in-person activities happening, Black History Month is an amazing opportunity to continue educating ourselves about the importance of Black history in our city and our country.

-If you prefer to stay in, it’s never been easier than this year to learn from the comfort of your own couch.
+If you prefer to stay in, it’s never been easier to learn from the comfort of your own couch.
 Want to get some hands-on experiences or get out of the house?
-There are a few options available for you this year as well.
+There are a few options available for you as well.
 No matter how you soak it in, please be sure to take some time this month to help your children learn about Black history.

 Ann Arbor District Library | Virtual and AADL.TV events.

-Association for the Study of African American Life and History | In-person event with virtual follow-up.
+Association for the Study of African American Life and History | Virtual programming celebrating the theme of Black Resistance.

-Charles H. Wright Museum | In-person and virtual events and activities.
+Charles H. Wright Museum | In-person events and activities.

-City of Southfield Parks and Recreation Department | In-person and virtual events and activities.
+City of Southfield Parks and Recreation Department | In-person events.

 Taste the Diaspora | Diaspora-themed shoebox lunch pickup each week to celebrate and support the Black restaurant community; there are many ways to support the work they are doing.